fabiogiglietto/CooRnet/README.md

 # 3. highly_connected_coordinated_entities: a dataframe that lists coordinated entities and corresponding component
 get_outputs(output)
 ```

+For a more step-by-step approach, you may want to take a look to our <A HREF="TUTORIAL.md">MediaCloud+CooRnet tutorial</A>.

 ## Acknowledgements

 CooRnet has been developed as part of [Patterns of Facebook Interactions around Insular and Cross-Partisan Media Sources in the Run-up of the 2018 Italian Election](https://sites.google.com/uniurb.it/mine/home) research project activities.